 “In small places, close to home—so close and so small that they cannot be seen on any maps of the world.
 Yet they are the world of the individual person; the neighborhood he lives in; the school or college he attends; the factory, farm or office where he works.
 Such are the places where every man, woman, and child seeks equal justice, equal opportunity, equal dignity without discrimination.
 Unless these rights have meaning there, they have little meaning anywhere.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world.”

-—Eleanor Roosevelt, the wife of US President Franklin D. Roosevelt, and Chair of the United Nations Commission wrote the Universal Declaration of Human Rights in 1948.
+—Eleanor Roosevelt, the wife of US President Franklin D. Roosevelt, and Chair of the United Nations Commission, wrote the Universal Declaration of Human Rights in 1948.

 Freedom makes a huge requirement of every human being.
 With freedom comes responsibility.
-For the person who is unwilling to grow up, the person who does not want to carry his own weight, this is a frightening prospect.”
+For the person who is unwilling to grow up, the person who does not want to carry his weight, this is a frightening prospect.”

 —Eleanor Roosevelt, American Delegate to the United Nations

-Called “First Lady of the World” by President Truman for her lifelong humanitarian achievements, Roosevelt worked to the end of her life to gain acceptance and implementation of the rights set forth in the Declaration.
+Called “First Lady of the World” by President Truman for her lifelong humanitarian achievements, Roosevelt worked to the end of her life to gain acceptance and implementation of the rights outlined in the Declaration.
 The legacy of her words and her work appears in the constitutions of scores of nations and in an evolving body of international law that now protects the rights of men and women across the world.

 “Do what you feel in your heart to be right—for you’ll be criticized anyway.
-You’ll be damned if you do, and damned if you don’t.” —Eleanor Roosevelt
+You’ll be damned if you do and damned if you don’t.” —Eleanor Roosevelt